 I struggle within myself to manage the two strong pulls within me right now — the need to let go of my college-bound adult children, to be happy for them and grateful for their readiness to leave — with the deep, guttural, sharp abandonment-like pain I feel as I prepare to “release” my college freshman-bound son, and re-release my college junior-bound daughter.

-Why do you do this to yourself,” asked my son when he finally let me take him to lunch during which I squeaked out the forbidden words, “I am really going to miss you,” as I tried to contain the cascade of tears.
+Why do you do this to yourself,” asked my son when he finally let me take him to lunch, during which I squeaked out the forbidden words, “I am going to miss you,” as I tried to contain the cascade of tears.

-While it is inevitable part of the parenting experience, and also contains large amounts of joy, the child leaving/mother letting go process is one of the most brutal processes I have experienced.
-While we do get to practice as we raise our kids — releasing them to kindergarten, sleepovers and overnight camps, it is hard to prepare for the mother lode of all exits — their departure for college — when home becomes a place they visit, not where they live.
+While it is an inevitable part of the parenting experience and contains large amounts of joy, the child’s leaving/mother-letting process is one of the most challenging processes I have experienced.
+While we get to practice as we raise our kids — releasing them to kindergarten, sleepovers, and overnight camps, it is hard to prepare for the mother lode of all exits — their departure for college — when home becomes a place they visit, not where they live.

-Their pending exits looms everywhere the summer before they go.
-It feels like a slow, and yet erratic, peeling off of a Band-Aid.
-And sometimes the peeling and pulling hurts so badly for both the parent and child that you both just want to rip off the Band-Aid in one fell swoop.
+Their pending exits loom everywhere the summer before they go.
+It feels like a slow yet erratic, peeling off of a Band-Aid.
+And sometimes, the peeling and pulling hurts so badly for both the parent and child that you want to rip off the Band-Aid in one fell swoop.